 Acquiring new clients and reaching out to past customers doesn’t have to be mutually exclusive.
 You don’t have to choose one over the other.
 You should do both.
 Keep it simple.
 Start with a small segmented list, and scale from there.

-How have you had success engaging with past customers or clients?
+How have you had success trying to reconnect with past customers?